Willhanau/Ethereum-Trading-Bot/README.md

 # Ethereum-Trading-sms

+##Description
+This is an app that uses the twilio and coinbase api to check the current Ethereum price, buy/sell ones ethereum, recieve ethereum price updates all via sms.
+Was a personal project to learn how to use the twilio and coinbase REST APIs.

 ### Port forward using iptables
 ```bash
 #will forward all port 80 traffic to port 8080(flask server is on port 8080)